Lucas Oil Stadium: Soccer

 From 2018 to 2020, Lucas Oil Stadium served as the home field of the United Soccer League's Indy Eleven, replacing the venue the team used while in the North American Soccer League, Carroll Stadium.

 Basketball

 In March 2021, various rounds of the 2021 NCAA Division I men's basketball tournament were moved to Lucas Oil Stadium as part of the NCAA's decision to consolidate the tournament into sites in Indiana as it could not be held across the United States due to the COVID-19 pandemic.
 Lucas Oil Stadium hosted games in all rounds (except the "First Four"), including the Final Four and championship game.
-Lucas Oil Stadium will host the men's Final Four again in 2026.
+Lucas Oil Stadium hosted the men's Final Four again in 2026.

 Lucas Oil Stadium hosted the Saturday night events of the 2024 NBA All-Star Weekend; the All-Star Game proper was hosted by Gainbridge Fieldhouse.

 Swimming

 In 2024, Lucas Oil Stadium hosted the USA Swimming Olympic trials.
 The crowd of 20,689 was the largest gathering ever for an indoor swim meet.
 The success of the event led USA Swimming to announce a return to the stadium for the 2028 trials.